ancient-military-history

 Table of Contents

-The Peloponnesian War (431–404 BC) stands as the defining military struggle of classical Greece, pitting the naval empire of Athens against the land-based power of Sparta in a conflict that reshaped the ancient Mediterranean.
+The Peloponnesian War (431–404 BC) was the defining military struggle of classical Greece, pitting the naval empire of Athens against the land-based power of Sparta in a conflict that reshaped the ancient Mediterranean.
 Central to the land warfare of this era was the hoplite phalanx, a dense infantry formation that embodied the martial ethos of the Greek city-states.
 While the war is famous for its naval battles, siegecraft, and the rise of unconventional tactics, the hoplite phalanx remained the decisive instrument on many battlefields.
 This article examines the mechanics of the phalanx, details its major engagements during the war, and analyzes how this formation both dominated and evolved under the pressures of a prolonged, multi-front conflict.
+It also explores the tactical innovations that emerged as commanders learned to counter and complement the phalanx's strengths and weaknesses.

 The Hoplite Panoply and the Phalanx Formation

-Understanding the hoplite phalanx requires a thorough knowledge of the equipment—the panoplia—that defined the heavy infantryman.
+Understanding the hoplite phalanx requires thorough knowledge of the equipment—the panoplia—that defined the heavy infantryman.
 The core of the hoplite was the aspis, a large, round, concave shield approximately 90 cm in diameter.
 This shield was not merely defensive; its design allowed the hoplite to push forward into the enemy line, using the shield boss and rim as an offensive weapon.
 The dory, a two-meter-long thrusting spear with a leaf-shaped iron head and a bronze butt-spike (sauroter), was the primary weapon.
-The butt-spike served a dual purpose: it allowed a rear-rank man to finish off fallen enemies and acted as a counterweight.
+The butt-spike served a dual purpose: it allowed a rear-rank man to finish off fallen enemies and acted as a counterweight during the othismos—the pushing phase of a phalanx engagement.

 Protective armor varied by wealth and period.
 The most common early-war panoply included a bronze helmet—often of the Corinthian type, which offered full facial protection at the cost of restricted vision and hearing—a bronze or linen cuirass (thorax), and bronze greaves (knemides) to protect the shins.
 By the later stages of the war, the heavy bronze cuirass was increasingly replaced by the lighter, more flexible linothorax, a laminated linen armor that offered good protection without the same weight or cost.
 This shift reflected both economic pressures and the need for greater mobility in prolonged campaigns.